florianschafer/frogspawn/README.md

 custom variant of spectral shifting in order to transform the eigenproblem at hand into one that can be solved much more efficiently.
 On the other hand, focusing on the nature of this particular clustering problem allows for an immense relaxation of the eigensolver's convergence criterion, which is something that generic eigensolvers simply cannot provide.
-Last but not least, those theoretical optimizations are complemented by a very fast and memory-efficient sparse graph representation that allows the creation of induced subgraphs at very little cost.
+Last but not least, those pen-and-paper optimizations are complemented by a very fast and memory-efficient sparse graph representation that allows for the creation of induced subgraphs at very little cost.

 ### Usage